ISO 26262-Compliant Safety Analysis Methods

 d) Safe fault

 Multi-point faults need to be differentiated between latent, detected and perceived faults.
-Thus, safety-related hardware Elements failures are categorized as in Figure 9.
+Thus, safety-related hardware components failures are categorized as in Figure 9.

 Figure 10.
 Classification of Failure Modes for Hardware Elements